andikatjacobdennis/UML/README.md

   - Displaying the registration form
   - Sending and verifying email for account validation
   - Error handling for invalid verification attempts

+- **microservice_architecture.puml** - A UML component diagram representing the architecture of a microservice application hosted on Azure's Service Fabric.
+The diagram illustrates the interactions between various components, including:
+  - Microservice code and unit testing
+  - Service Fabric cluster deployment
+  - Interaction with multiple Azure services such as storage, security, compute, networking, and monitoring
+  - API management and real-time communication via WebSocket
+  - Continuous integration and deployment using Azure DevOps

 This repository will grow with additional diagrams, covering more scenarios and design structures over time.